 In accordance with the Merger Agreement, each share of MedEquities common stock issued and outstanding immediately prior thereto was converted into the right to receive (i) 0.235 of a share of Omega common stock plus the right to receive cash in lieu of any fractional shares of Omega common stock, and (ii) an amount in cash equal to \$2.00 (the "Cash Consideration").
 In connection with the MedEquities Merger, we issued approximately 7.5 million shares of Omega common stock and paid approximately \$63.7 million of cash consideration to former MedEquities stockholders.
 We borrowed approximately \$350 million under our existing senior unsecured revolving credit facility to fund the cash consideration and the repayment of MedEquities' previously outstanding debt.
 As a result of the MedEquities Merger, we acquired 33 facilities subject to operating leases, four mortgages, three other investments and an investment in an unconsolidated joint venture.
 We also acquired other assets and assumed debt and other liabilities.
 Based on the closing price of our common stock on May 16, 2019, the fair value of the consideration exchanged approximated \$346 million.

-The following table highlights the fair value of the assets acquired and liabilities assumed on May 17, 2019:
+Our purchase price allocation was finalized during the second quarter of 2020, with no material adjustments recorded.
+The following table highlights the final fair value of the assets acquired and liabilities assumed on May 17, 2019: